Why AI Reporting Tools Matter in 2025

 Power BI + Copilot

 Why it stands out: Tight integration with Microsoft 365 and Azure; AI-assisted analysis helps business users understand drivers and changes.
-Strong governance for enterprises.
+Strong governance for enterprises.- Best for: Mid-market to enterprise, Microsoft-first teams.

 - Considerations: Learning curve for data modeling; validate Copilot availability by region/tenant.